cpapescrim1106/blueprintproject/convex-dashboard/README.md

 The `/messaging` workspace adds two-way SMS support on top of the Blueprint project dashboards:

-- A five-day appointment agenda sourced from Convex ingestion tables.
+- A five-day appointment agenda sourced from Prisma database tables.
 - One-to-one patient threads stored in new `messageThreads` / `messages` tables.
 - Bulk reminder sending with templates that accept `{name}`, `{date}`, `{time}`, and `{location}` tokens.